q-contradiction/gambling/roulette_strategy.md

 #### Casino Night

 A simulation of a night at Casino.
-The gambler walks in with 2000$.
+Gambler walks in with $2000 and he will try at most 200 spins under the 3 strategies.
+He aims for $3000 and unit bet is $5.

 ``` r
 params_real <- expand.grid(roulette = c("European"),